Philosophy of perception: Problem of Perception

-Important philosophical problems derive from the epistemology of perception—how we can gain knowledge via perception—such as the question of the nature of qualia.
+Important philosophical problems derive from the epistemology of perception—how we can gain knowledge via perception—such as the question of the nature of conscious experience.
 Within the biological study of perception naive realism is unusable.
 However, outside biology modified forms of naive realism are defended.
 Thomas Reid, the eighteenth-century founder of the Scottish School of Common Sense, formulated the idea that sensation was composed of a set of data transfers but also declared that there is still a direct connection between perception and the world.
 This idea, called direct realism, has again become popular in recent years with the rise of postmodernism.

 The succession of data transfers involved in perception suggests that sense data are somehow available to a perceiving subject that is the substrate of the percept.
 Indirect realism, the view held by John Locke and Nicolas Malebranche, proposes that we can only be aware of mental representations of objects.
 However, this may imply an infinite regress (a perceiver within a perceiver within a perceiver...), though a finite regress is perfectly possible.
 It also assumes that perception is entirely due to data transfer and information processing, an argument that can be avoided by proposing that the percept does not depend wholly upon the transfer and rearrangement of data.
 This still involves basic ontological issues of the sort raised by Leibniz, Locke, Hume, Whitehead and others, which remain outstanding particularly in relation to the binding problem, the question of how different perceptions (e.g. color and contour in vision) are "bound" to the same object when they are processed by separate areas of the brain.